 Crystal frequently presents on legal career options to students in her hometown of Hays, Kansas, and her alma mater schools, Fort Hays State University and the University of Kansas School of Law.
+Crystal is also an adjunct professor at Fort Hays State University where she teaches an online upper-level course of American Civil Liberties.
 She is a mentee in the Association of Women Lawyers’ Denise Henning Connections program; a graduate of the Kansas City Metropolitan Bar Association Leadership Academy; and a tutor for grade school students through Lawyers Encouraging Academic Performance.

 DIRECTV – Crystal is the case manager for numerous of the individual cases filed on behalf of nearly 400 plaintiffs in over 35 federal courts across the country (including Arizona, California, Colorado, Florida, Illinois, Indiana, Maryland, Michigan, Minnesota, New Jersey, New York, Ohio, Pennsylvania, and Wisconsin).
 The firm is representing these individuals in their FLSA claims including minimum wage, overtime, and misclassification violations against DIRECTV, DirectSat USA, LLC, MasTec North America, and Multiband Corp.